karin0/buaa-co-cpu-judge/README.md

 This is inspired by [ BUAA-CO-Logisim-Judger](https://github.com/biopuppet/BUAA-CO-Logisim-Judger).

-This helps to verify MIPS CPU in Logisim circuits or Verilog HDL against MARS simulation behaviours of some .asm program.
+This helps to verify MIPS CPU in Logisim circuits or Verilog HDL against MARS simulation based on given .asm programs.

 ## Getting started